shankar64bit/spiderwebforecast/README.md

-# Weather App
+# Spiderweb Forecast: A Comprehensive Weather Application

 ## Overview

-This application allows users to track weather data for multiple locations.
-Users can upload weather data via an Excel file, view weather reports, and manage their locations.
-The application integrates with Firebase for user authentication and data storage and uses external weather APIs to fetch weather information.
+Spiderweb Forecast is a Flutter-based mobile application that allows users to track weather data for multiple locations.
+Users can manually add locations, upload weather data via an Excel file, view detailed weather reports, and manage their saved locations.
+The application integrates with Firebase for user authentication and data storage and uses external weather APIs to fetch real-time weather information.

 ## Features

+- User authentication (login and registration)
+- Manual addition of locations by city name or zip code
-- Upload Excel files containing location names to fetch weather data.
+- Upload Excel files containing location names to fetch weather data
-- View detailed weather reports for added locations.
+- View detailed weather reports for added locations
-- Search and manage location entries.
+- Search and manage location entries
-- Real-time updates with Firebase Cloud Firestore.
+- Real-time updates with Firebase Cloud Firestore
+- Customizable user preferences (temperature unit, update frequency)
+- Current location detection and weather display

 ## Getting Started